11 Common Pieces of Retirement Advice That Too Many People Ignore

 rocketclips/Adobe grandmother happy after working out

-Staying in good health is not only good for you physically, but it’s a smart financial move too.
-Health care costs remain a considerable burden for the working population and for seniors.
+Staying in good health is not only good for you physically, but it’s also a smart financial move.
+Health care costs remain a considerable burden for the working population and seniors.

 Getting enough exercise and eating a healthy and balanced diet can help prevent serious health issues like heart disease and high blood pressure.
-Making sure you stay on top of preventive care could save you tens of thousands of dollars later.
+Staying on top of preventive care could save you tens of thousands of dollars later.

 Consult a financial advisor